senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 # SDK Documentation - canonical description

- Proposal for[sdk-documentation].
+ Proposal for [sdk-documentation].

 ## SzConfig

 1. **addDataSource**

-    - Method AddDataSource adds a new data source to the Senzing configuration.
+    - The addDataSource method adds a new data source to the Senzing configuration.

 1. **deleteDataSource**
 1. **export**